Jamessukanto/genai-sql/throw/throw.md

 "What is the fleet‐wide average SOC comfort zone?"
 "Which vehicles spent > 20 % time in the 90‐100 % SOC band this week?"
 "How many vehicles are currently driving with SOC < 30 %?"
 "What is the total km and driving hours by my fleet over the past 7 days, and which are the most-used & least-used vehicles?"

-# CONTAINER
+# LOCAL CONTAINER
-docker-compose down && docker-compose up --build -d && \
+docker-compose down && docker-compose up --build -d

 docker-compose logs --tail=222 api

+# Setup database
+docker-compose run --rm api \
+  python api/scripts/setup_data/setup_database.py \
+    --drop-existing

 # Import data
-docker-compose run --rm api python import_data.py --init docker-compose run --rm api python import_data.py --load-all
+docker-compose run --rm api python import_data.py --init

 # Access psql